Oxalis stricta: Culinary

 All parts of the plant are edible, with a distinct tangy flavor (common to all plants in the genus Oxalis).
-The leaves taste mild, with a similar taste to lemons.
-Lemon clover is often eaten while hiking or camping.
+The leaves have a similar taste to lemons.
+Oxalis stricta is often eaten while hiking or camping.
 However, it should only be eaten in small quantities, since oxalic acid is an antinutrient and can inhibit the body's absorption of calcium.
+The sour flavor is eliminated when the plant is cooked.